Private Pilot License

 Academy of Aviation prides itself in offering accelerated Private Pilot License training for quick and efficient completion of your Private Pilot Course.
 How fast you finish is simple math.
-If you can take your checkride in 35-40 hours and you fly 5-6 hours per week you could finish in as little as 6 weeks!
-Of course, you must study hard, pass your FAA written exam, and dedicate yourself to learning for optimal results.
-Your progress is up to you!
-Not everyone is on a career path to work for an airline and we are also happy to accommodate busy work or school committments with flexible scheduling.
+If you can take your checkride in 35-40 hours, and you fly 5-6 hours per week, you could finish in as little as 6 weeks.
+Of course, you have to study hard, pass your FAA written exam, and dedicate yourself to learning for optimal results, but your progress is up to you.
+Not everyone is on a career path to work for an airline, and we are happy to accommodate busy work or school committments with flexible scheduling.

 What Can I Do with a Private Pilot License?

 A FAA Private Pilot License allows you to fly throughout the United States and even internationally when you comply with the foreign country’s regulations.
 As a Private Pilot, you can carry passengers for fun but you can’t offer paid flight services.
 You can recoup operating expenses such as fuel and tie down fees from your passengers, but you cannot charge them for the flight.
 Completion of your Private Pilot License grants you the privilege of flying anywhere under 18,000 feet, during the day and night, and the luxury of flying instead of sitting in highway traffic for business or vacation.
 Your only real restrictions are clouds and weather.
 Inclement weather that restricts your visibility, such as dense fog or heavy rain, should be avoided until you complete your Instrument Rating.
 With the additional Instrument and Multi-engine ratings, you will be able to fly in most conditions that airline pilots do.

 Private Pilot Training Details